Right to Marry Ruling: How it Affects Beneficiary Rights

 - Review your beneficiary designation forms.
 All spouses can now treat their spouse’s retirement plan as their own if named as a beneficiary.
 This will allow the beneficiary spouse to prolong the tax deferment of assets under the retirement plan.

-- In community property states, retirement account holders may need spousal consent to name someone else besides spouse as their beneficiary.
+- In community property states, retirement account holders may need spousal consent to name someone else besides their spouse as their beneficiary.

 - Consult with a competent estate planner or legal advisor to make sure that proper planning is in place to maximize federal and state estate tax benefits.